Items that have been deleted can be seen by clicking the Deleted link.

 8.1H TITLE IV-E, Administrative Functions/Costs, Training

-1.What is the Federal financial participation (FFP) in the costs of training for employees of the State title IV-E agency, foster parents, adoptive parents and employees of private child placing and child care agencies as well as other individuals listed in section 474(a)(3)(B) of the Social Security Act (the Act)?
+1.What costs can the title IV-E agency claim for Federal financial participation (FFP) to train title IV-E agency employees, foster parents, adoptive parents, relative guardians, employees of private child placing and child care agencies, and the other individuals listed in section 474(a)(3)(B) of the Social Security Act (the Act)?

 2.May State agencies contract with another organization, such as a community college to conduct training on behalf of the State agency?
 This training would be considered State agency training, not educational institution training?